Guide General

 • Fees in Australian Dollars (AUD)

-APNIC's technical fee calculation considers the logarithmic nature of address space but may require a calculator for estimation.
+APNIC's technical fee calculation considers the logarithmic nature of address space but typically requires the official calculator for accurate estimation.

 LACNIC - Size-Based Fee Model